sap-tutorials/Tutorials/tutorials/hcp-webide-localizing-app/hcp-webide-localizing-app.md

     ![Git pane pull button](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-localizing-app/mob3-3_10a.png)

-    Login in with your HCP credentials when prompted.
+    Login in with your SAP Cloud Platform credentials when prompted.
 You will see a progress indicator on the Pull button as the new `messageBundle_xx.properties` files are added to your project folder.

     ![Git pane](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-localizing-app/mob3-3_10b.png)